Congruity of the Crab pulsar's gamma-ray spectrum with the spectral distribution of tightly focused caustics: Spectral distribution function of tightly focused caustics

-The frequency spectrum of the radiation that is generated by the superluminally moving current sheet in the magnetosphere of a non-aligned neutron star was presented, in its general form, in~\citet[][Section~5.3]{Ardavan2021}.
-Here we derive the spectral distribution function of the most tightly-focused component of this radiation from the general expression given in equation (177) of that paper.
+The frequency spectrum of the radiation that is generated by the super-luminally moving current sheet in the magnetosphere of a non-aligned neutron star was presented, in its general form, in~\citet[][Sect.~5.3]{Ardavan2021}.
+Here we derive the spectral distribution function of the most tightly focused component of this radiation from the general expression given in Eq.
+(177) of that paper.